Hi, I’m Grace!

 • Master’s of Science in Clinical Counseling and Psychology, concentration in trauma, Chestnut Hill College

-• LPC in PA- PC017910
+• Licensed Professional Counselor in Pennsylvania; PC017910

 • Trauma Informed Yoga Teacher 200hr, Yoga Life Institute